 Flexible Fuel Vehicle Conversions

-Conventional gasoline vehicles can be converted to flexible fuel vehicles (FFVs), which run on E85 (a gasoline-ethanol blend containing 51% to 83% ethanol), gasoline, or any mixture of the two.
-FFVs are different from conventional gasoline vehicles because they have to accommodate the unique fuel properties of ethanol, specifically fuel blends containing up to 83% (E85).
-Converting a conventional gasoline vehicle to a flex fuel vehicle requires extensive modifications throughout the fuel system and electronic engine-control system.
+Flexible fuel vehicles (FFVs) are different from conventional gasoline vehicles because they have to accommodate the unique fuel properties of ethanol, specifically fuel blends containing up to 83% (E85).
+Converting a conventional gasoline vehicle to an FFV requires extensive modifications throughout the fuel system and electronic engine-control system.
 There are currently only a few EPA-certified FFV conversion systems available.
 Conversion is uncommon.